Guy Laroche (general)

 J.R.M.G.
 (Guy) Laroche is a retired major-general of the Canadian Forces.

-Laroche enlisted in the Canadian Forces in 1979.
-By 1980 he had completed his training as an infantry officer and was posted to the Royal 22e Régiment at CFB Valcartier, near Quebec City.
+Laroche joined the Canadian Forces in 1979.
+By 1980, he had completed his training as an infantry officer and was posted to the Royal 22e Régiment at CFB Valcartier, near Quebec City.
 Laroche is a graduate of Canadian Land Force Command and Staff College, Kingston, Ontario; the Canadian Forces Staff College in Toronto, Ontario; and the Industrial College of the Armed Forces, Washington, D.C.
 Laroche also holds a BA in business administration from the Université du Québec and a M.Sc. from the National Defense University, Washington, D.C.

 Throughout his career, Laroche served with three battalions of the Royal 22e Régiment in a variety of positions and commanded the 1st Battalion.
 Laroche also served as a squad commander while attending the Royal Military College, in Ottawa as a staff officer for the Directorate of Land Information Resources (DLIR) in NDHQ, in Kingston, Ontario, where he took a position with the directing staff at the Canadian Land Forces Command and Staff College, and in Valcartier as Base Personnel Services Officer and G3 of 5 Canadian Mechanized Brigade Group.

 Laroche served on two occasions under the auspices of the United Nations in Cyprus (1981 and 1992).
 He also served in Bosnia-Herzegovina twice (1997 and 1999) as battle group commander and as chief of staff of the 5th Canadian Multinational Brigade.
 Finally, he served as a commander during the 1990 Native American crisis in Kahnawake, Canada.